AirNicco8/AirNicco8/README.md

 - 👋 Hi, I’m @AirNicco8
-- 👀 I’m interested in Data Science, Machine Learning and Computer Science in general (everything can be interesting!).
+- 👀 I’m interested in Deep Learning, Machine Learning and Computer Science in general (everything can be interesting!).
 But more precisely I am into:
   - Natural Language Processing (NLP)
      - Transformers and Attention
      - NLG